 Don’t Fear Honest Critics

-To ensure they got information that was useful to their process of continuous improvement, while organizing the team the ICU nurse coordinator decided it would be a good idea to engage people she knew would provide honest feedback.
+To ensure they got information that was useful to their process of continuous improvement, the ICU nurse coordinator decided it would be a good idea to engage people she knew would provide honest feedback.
 Da Silva remembers, “She made sure she invited nurse technicians who were engaged and interested but had a more defiant attitude.”
 Based on her observations of their personalities and working styles, she believed they wouldn’t hesitate to share problems they saw in the design process.
 “She knew they would be brutally honest,” says da Silva, but the team knew nurse technicians’ insights would be invaluable.